 With technology rapidly advancing, it is becoming even more important to ensure accessible content in entertainment, as well as education.
 While audio description was originally developed for people who are blind or low vision, the description’s concise and objective translation of visual content proves to be beneficial for a much broader audience.
 Audio description promotes a new way of learning through auditory means and can help individuals on the autism spectrum who may have difficulty recognizing emotional cues, who are learning English as a second language, or who have other learning difficulties.
-The DCMP description key and general guidelines for how to describe outline several key elements for creating high quality description.
+The DCMP description key and general guidelines for how to describe outline several key elements and audio description standards for creating high quality description.

 Quality Description Must Be:

 There must not be any errors in word choice, pronunciation, diction, or enunciation.

 Content essential to the comprehension and enjoyment is of the utmost importance.
 Description should portray only what is physically observable, rather than motivations or intentions, and should complement the original content.

 The content, as well as the voicing should match the style, tone, and pace of the program.
 Patterns should be used for things such as announcing on-screen text and introducing new people.

 Keep the intended audience in mind, be neutral, simple, and succinct.

 Equal access requires that the meaning and intention of the program must be conveyed.
 This also means that the describer should not inject their personal interpretations or opinions.